 Once you've stopped in Payson, keep on driving up towards the towns of Pine and Strawberry.
 The Tonto Natural Bridge State Park is on the way and has some great hiking options - bring your boots and water.

-2 hours from Phoenix (116 miles)
+2 hours from Phoenix (120 miles)

-The drive up to Sedona from Phoenix is simple - the I-17 will take you most of the way before you turn off onto Highway 179 for the last stint.
+How to get there: The drive up to Sedona from Phoenix is simple - the I-17 will take you most of the way before you turn off onto Highway 179 for the last stint.

-There's a few things you can see on the way - two junctions before your turn is the Montezuma Castle National Monument (see #4 below) and as you approach Sedona, you might want to visit the very unusual Chapel of the Holy Cross that is built into a red rock cliff - it looks spectacular from the bottom and has even better views from the top.
+As you approach Sedona, you might want to visit the very unusual Chapel of the Holy Cross that is built into a red rock cliff - it looks spectacular from the bottom and has even better views from the top.

 Once you get to Sedona, you can go in virtually every direction and find the amazing red rocks.
 Slide Rock State Park is to the north of the city, Red Rock State Park to the southwest and a large wilderness area with the Devil's Bridge to the northwest.

 Red Rock Scenic Byway is the highway you've driven to get from Phoenix to Las Vegas.
-Some of the best known rock formations, such as Cathedral Rock and Bell Rock, are right along the Highway and you can see them from the road or follow a short hiking trail to get closer.READ MORE - Road Trip from Phoenix to Sedona
+Some of the best-known rock formations, such as Cathedral Rock and Bell Rock, are right along the Highway and you can see them from the road or follow a short hiking trail to get closer.READ MORE - Road Trip from Phoenix to Sedona

-2 hours 50 minutes from Phoenix (146 miles)
+2 hours 50 minutes from Phoenix (150 miles)

-A relatively short drive out of Phoenix, the towns of Prescott and Jerome are a great road trip if you want to mix seeing spectacular nature, a few historic sites and local culture.
+Why you should visit: A relatively short drive out of Phoenix, the towns of Prescott and Jerome are a great road trip if you want to mix seeing spectacular nature, a few historic sites and local culture.

-Start off by taking the I-17 out of Phoenix and come off 90 minutes later in Camp Verde to make a stop at the Montezuma Castle National Monument.
+How to get there: Start off by taking the I-17 out of Phoenix and come off 90 minutes later in Camp Verde to make a stop at the Montezuma Castle National Monument.

-Montezuma Castle is a ruin of an old fort that was built into the sheer rock cliff by the Sinagua people in the 12th century.
+Our highlights: Montezuma Castle is a ruin of an old fort that was built into the sheer rock cliff by the Sinagua people in the 12th century.
 It's a relatively easy hike up to see the ruins and a great start to the trip.

-From there it's a half hour drive up to Tuzigoot National Monument along Verde River.
+From there it's a half hour drive up to Tuzigoot National Monument along the Verde River.
 This is another historic ruin of a large pueblo construction that had over 100 rooms sitting on top of a mountain ridge.